 Diversified, National Alternative Asset Management.
-Alternative asset management is the fastest growing segment of the asset management industry, and we believe we are one of the leading mid-sized independent alternative asset managers in the United States.
+Alternative asset management is the fastest growing segment of the asset management industry, and we believe we are one of the leading small-sized independent alternative asset managers in the United States, which we define as alternative asset managers with less than \$16 billion of assets under management.
 Our asset management business is diversified across a broad variety of alternative asset classes and investment strategies and has national reach and scale.
-From the time our Adviser Subsidiary entered the asset management business in 2001 through June 30, 2021, the Existing Gladstone Funds have raised approximately \$3.2 billion of capital.
-Our assets under management have grown from approximately \$13.3.2 million as of September 30, 2001 to approximately \$3.6 billion as of June 30, 2021, representing a CAGR of approximately 18% over the 19.75-year period.
-We believe that the strength and breadth of our franchise, supported by our people, investment approach and track record of success, provide a distinct advantage when raising capital, evaluating opportunities, making investments, building value and realizing returns.
+From the time our Adviser Subsidiary entered the asset management business in 2001 through September 30, 2021, the Existing Gladstone Funds have raised approximately \$3.6 billion of capital and Gladstone Acquisition has raised \$107 million of capital.
+Our assets under management have grown from approximately \$133.2 million as of September 30, 2021, representing a CAGR of approximately \$18% over the 20-year period.
+We believe that the strength and breadth of our franchise, supported by our people, the investment approach we have adopted for our funds and track record of success, provide a distinct advantage for our funds when raising capital, evaluating opportunities, making investments, building value and realizing returns.